 Employment Programs and Workshops for Newcomers

 The Employment Assistance Service (EAS) organizes workshops for newcomers seeking employment.
-All newcomers who are clients of PEIANC and who are eligible to work in Canada can attend.
-You may contact your Employment Counsellor directly to express your interest.
+All newcomers who are registered PEIANC clients and are eligible to work in Canada can attend.
 Workshops are free for all participants unless otherwise stated.

 - Working in PEI (Basic and Advanced)

 - Canadian Workplace Culture

 - Networking for Success

 - Job Fair Preparation

 - Interview Skills Practice

 Working in PEI (WIPEI)

 Newcomers will have the opportunity to develop job search skills and engage in interactive activities at either of these workshops.
 You will learn about Canadian workplace culture, employer expectations, and your rights and responsibilities.
 Participating in an effective job search and interview preparation process are essential steps on your road to employment.